 If you are a holder of a Schengen visa, you can cross the border between the states without problems, but you need to fly out of the part of the island where you originally arrived.

 If you come to NC via Turkey with just a passport of one of the CIS countries and no Schengen, Bulgarian, Cypriot, or Romanian visas – they will not let you into the Republic of Cyprus since it is the EU territory.
-In order not to irritate the border guards of southern Cyprus in the future, you can put a stamp on arrival in NC on a specific form, not in your passport.
+To avoid potential issues with southern Cyprus border guards in the future, you can request that the stamp on arrival in the TRNC be placed on a specific form rather than in your passport.
 Visiting the TRNC does not threaten you with future restrictions on obtaining a Schengen visa or visas from other countries.